 Comments or questions submitted should be concise and to the point, eliminating any unnecessary verbiage.
 In addition, the relevant part and paragraph of the Funding Opportunity Announcement FOA) should be referenced.
-The due date for submission of the white paper and/or full proposal will not be extended.
+Questions submitted within 2 weeks prior to a deadline may not be answered, and the due date for submission of the white paper and/or full proposal will not be extended.